Sleep&Health

 How Milk Can Promote Better Sleep

-● Magnesium: Promotes muscle relaxation and proper nerve function.
+● Magnesium: Aids in muscle relaxation and the proper functioning of nerves.

-● CTH (Casein Tryptic Hydrolysate): Could potentially reduce stress, thereby supporting smoother transition into sleep.
+● CTH (Casein Tryptic Hydrolysate): Might help alleviate stress assisting in a more seamless transition into sleep.

 does warm milk help you sleep 4.png__PID:8e2d94cc-df90-4edf-8d32-2635126896f5